ai-cfia/dev-rel-docs/handling-exception-training.md

 - **Raise Exception as soon as possible**
 - **Explain the raised exceptions in your code's documentation**

-> `AssertionError` are raise in test, that's why they should be raise manually in your code.
+> `AssertionError` are raise only in test, that's why they should not be raise manually in your code.

 #### Error message writing convention